Contrast-Security-OSS/workshop/presentation/reveal-hugo/content/m04-cd-pipeline/index.md

 ---
 {{< slide template="warning" >}}
 # DevOps Pipelines
 Since we use shared resources to perform the same operations, we'll use a simplified pipeline to imitate conventional operations in this workshop.
 Modern DevOps teams utilize techniques that are not practical in a workshop environment.

-In this module, we'll avoid some tasks such as:
+Here, we'll avoid some tasks such as:

 - Checking in code
-- Managing Pull requests
+- Pull Requests
 - Creating tickets

 A benefit of using a simplified pipeline is we can place focus on tasks centered around Contrast Security.